L37hal/Get-ExcelWorkSheet/README.md

 # DESCRIPTION
 > The script will get an xlsx file from the parameters or open a file dialouge if none is provided.

 > It will then get the worksheet from the parameters or prompt the user if none is provided.

 > It will then get the header alignment from the parameters or prompt the user if none is provided.

+> It will then convert this worksheet into an array with the headers provided

 # EXAMPLE
 `./Get-ExcelWorkSheet.ps1`